oasis-tcs/openc2-ap-er/oc2edr.md

 ### 2.3.3 Contain
 #### 2.3.3.1 'Contain device'
+Limits the functionalities of an endpoint in relation to application execution and/or network communications.
+Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'contain' Command and the 'device' Target.
+The producer and consumer of the command MUST support the edr:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)
 #### 2.3.3.2 'Contain file'
+Quarantines a file, deleting it from the original location and creating a non-executable copy in a hidden folder.

 ### 2.3.4 Allow
 'Allow' can be treated as the mathematical complement to 'Deny' as well as 'Contain'.
 In order for an Allow Command to be sent to a Consumer, the consumer MUST have received a Deny or a Contain command as specified in [Section 2.3.2](#232-deny) or [Section 2.3.3](#233-contain).
 #### 2.3.4.1 'Allow device'
+Un-contains a device.
 #### 2.3.4.2 'Allow file'
+Removes execution prevention from a file.
 #### 2.3.4.3 'slpf:Allow ipv4 net'
 Must be implemented in accordance with [SLPF Allow Command](#SLPF-Allow) as well as the [SLPF Conformance Statements](#SLPF-Conformance).
 #### 2.3.4.4 'slpf:Allow ipv6 net'